-First, my final 53 based off of my observations thus far.
+First, my final 53 is based on my observations thus far.

 FB – Deon Anderson

 LT – Flozell Adams, Doug Free

 LG – Kyle Kosier, Montrae Holland

 C – Andre Gurode, Duke Preston (finally someone who can replace Proctor's ability to be interchangeable at guard and center; Duke Preston was a starter at both positions for Buffalo last season, and actually did very well, despite their pedestrian finish)

 RT – Marc Columbo, Pat McQuistan

 I feel pretty comfortable with the above offense.
 I'd say the offensive line could afford injuries at the center and guard position, but we are an injured OT away from our offensive line being a turnstile.
 Outside of that, we have decent depth.
 Considering that since Stephen McGee's debut against the Raiders, we haven't seen much of him, I would not be surprised if the Cowboy's organization isn't trying to make the league forget about him, so they can sneak him past waivers, but we will know more if that's their strategy this coming Friday night against the Vikings.
 If we see more of Jon Kitna and Rudy Carpenter, that's exactly what the Cowboys are trying to do.

 LE – Marcus Spears, Jason Hatcher

 ROLB – Demarcus Ware, Steve Octavien, Victor Butler